Fantt0m/etl-wikipedia/readme.md

-## ETL Project: parsing Wikipedia articles
+## ETL Project: parsing Habr articles

-## This project implements an ETL process for processing data on Wikipedia articles
+## This project implements an ETL process for processing data on Habr articles
  - Parsing HTML page data
  - Extracting raw data to a Json file
  - Transformation (cleaning, normalization, aggregation) and uploading data to CSV